oracle/oracle-r2dbc/README.md

 #### Returning Generated Values
-The `Statement.returnGeneratedValues(String...)` method may be called to return generated values for the basic forms of `INSERT` and `UPDATE` statements.
+The `Statement.returnGeneratedValues(String...)` method may be called to return generated values from basic forms of `INSERT` and `UPDATE` statements.

 If an empty set of column names is passed to `returnGeneratedValues`, the `Statement` will return the